Owner dashboard

 Your team, at a glance.

 The dashboard is the first thing you see when you sign in as an owner or manager.
-Four KPI tiles — pending approvals, on-shift now, hours this week, team size — give you the state of the org without drilling in.
-Two panels below them show the next three shifts waiting for review and everyone currently punched in.
+Four numbers, pending approvals, on-shift now, hours this week, team size, tell you the state of the team without drilling in - on either web or iOS.
+Two panels below them: the next few shifts waiting for review, and everyone currently on the clock with their elapsed time ticking up.
+Built for the owner who's checking on the team between job sites, not running a corporate ops center.

 What's on the dashboard.